stanfordnlp/phrasenode/README.md

   where `0_testrun` should be changed to the model's directory, and `20000` should be changed to the checkpoint number you want.

 * Install the unpacked Chrome extension in `demo/phrasenode-demo`
   * Follow the instruction from [here](https://developer.chrome.com/extensions/getstarted#manifest) to load the extension.
+(The manifest file should already be in `demo/phrasenode-demo`)
   * An extension button should now show up on the toolbar
   * On any web page, click on the extension button and enter a phrase in the prompt that pops up.
   * If the server does not throw an error, the selected element should be highlighted with a red border.
 Details can be viewed in the developer console.